visym/collector/docs/README.md

 * Simultaneous video recording, annotation and verification into a single platform
 * Touchscreen UI for live annotation of bounding boxes, activity clips and object categories
 * Consented videos of people for ethical dataset construction with in-app face anonymization
-* [Python tools](https://github.com/visym/collector) for hard negative mining, [dataset transformation](https://github.com/visym/vipy) and live model testing in PyTorch
+* [Python tools](https://github.com/visym/collector) for hard negative mining, [dataset transformation](https://github.com/visym/vipy), active learning and live model testing in PyTorch

 Our goal is to make all datasets freely available to the computer vision research community.